DimitrisDavidGerokonstantis/PolLar/README.md

   2. Vote on these suggestions (specifically, each participant votes for 3 suggestions, ranking them in order of preference)
   3. Results

-PoLlar polls go through these 3 phases.
+PolLar polls go through these 3 phases.

 ## Roles
 There are 2 roles in each PolLar poll :